2008 San Diego Chargers season: Week 13: vs. Atlanta Falcons

 Hoping to rebound from their last-second loss to the Colts, the Chargers stayed at home for a Week 13 interconference duel with the Atlanta Falcons.
 In the first quarter, San Diego trailed early as Falcons kicker Jason Elam got a 35-yard field goal.
 The 'Bolts would strike back as RB LaDainian Tomlinson got a 3-yard TD run (which was his 136th career TD, tying him with Marshall Faulk for fifth all-time).
 Atlanta answered with Elam making a 40-yard field goal.
 In the second quarter, the Falcons took the lead as QB Matt Ryan completed an 18-yard TD pass to former Chargers TE Justin Peelle, along with Atlanta's defense forcing QB Philip Rivers to commit intentional grounding from his own endzone, giving the Falcons a safety.

 In the third quarter, San Diego began to charge back as safety Eric Weddle returned a fumble 86 yards for a touchdown (with a failed two-point conversion).
 In the fourth quarter, Atlanta began to pull away as Ryan completed a 5-yard TD pass to WR Harry Douglas.
 The Chargers tried to come back as kicker Nate Kaeding nailed a 28-yard field goal.
 However, the Falcons’ defense prevented any possible comeback.

-With the loss, the Chargers fell to 4–8.
-This was San Diego's seventh loss by one possession.

 Week 14: vs. Oakland Raiders

 Trying to snap a three-game losing streak, the Chargers stayed at home, donned their alternate uniforms again, and played a Week 14 AFC West rematch with the Oakland Raiders.
 In the first quarter, the 'Bolts struck first as kicker Nate Kaeding got a 20-yard field goal, along with RB LaDainian Tomlinson getting a 3-yard TD run.
 In the second quarter, San Diego increased their lead as QB Philip Rivers completed an 8-yard TD pass to RB Darren Sproles and a 59-yard TD pass to WR Vincent Jackson, while Kaeding made a 39-yard field goal.
 Oakland would close out the half with CB Justin Miller returning a kickoff 98 yards for a touchdown.
 After a scoreless third quarter, the 'Bolts pulled away in the fourth quarter as Rivers hooked up with Sproles again on an 18-yard TD pass.

-With the sweep, the Chargers improved to 5–8.